magma-design-system/magma/.gitlab/merge_request_templates/Default.md

   Include details of your testing environment, and the tests you ran to see how your change affects other areas of the code, etc.

   Example:
-  Now from the outside you can override text selection colors:
+  Now you can override text selection colors from the outside:

   ```html
   <style>